 How do I access ebooks at Pitt?

 Our ebook collections are available for free to Pitt students, faculty, and staff 24/7 through the library's homepage and online catalog PittCat.
-Ebook collections at Pitt and their descriptions can also be accessed from the Major Ebook Collections tab in this libguide.
-You can also access the library's electronic reference book collection in the eReference tab.
+Ebook collections at Pitt and their descriptions can also be accessed from the Major Ebook Collections page in this LibGuide.
+You can also access the library's electronic reference book collection in the eReference page.

 Using a wireless device or e-reader?

-Visit the Devices/Device Help tab for information on compatible portable devices.
+Visit the Devices/Device Help page for information on compatible portable devices.